 "I get commissions for purchases made through links in this post."

-How To Clean Outside Leather Hunting Boots?
+How To Clean Leather Boots?

-Remove the laces
+Step 1: Remove the laces

-Clean loose dirt and debris
+Step 2: Cleaning loose dirt and debris

 Most leather cleaners have soap forms such as saddle soap.
-To clean with this cleaner, use a damp cloth and rub it over the soap.
+To cleaning with this cleaner, use a damp cloth and rub it over the soap.
 Then rub the sides of the cloth together to create a light lather.